 The drawback is that acrylic mirrors are not as clear and reflective as glass mirrors.
 Also – the bigger the mirror, the more distortion (think fun house mirror) that you will have.
 If you want to avoid this, increase the thickness the mirror (but also increase the price).

-There are two types available of plastic mirros – acrylic and polycarbonate.
-Big-box DIY stores usually carry the acrylic type and you can also find suppliers for both acrylic and polycarbonate mirrors online.
+There are two types available of plastic mirrors – acrylic and polycarbonate.
+Big-box DIY stores usually carry the acrylic type.
+You can also find suppliers for both acrylic and polycarbonate mirrors online.

 Which is better acrylic or polycarbonate?

 Polycarbonate is about twice the price of acrylic mirror, but is 200 times stronger than glass (vs 20 x stonger for Acrylic) and its reflective qualities are better.
 This is the best option for an exterior outdoor use mirror if you are looking for a long-term high-end option.